 APRIL ON THE VEG PLOT

-The plot is getting busy now.
-Plant out second earlies and late crop potatoes, earthing up when plants are 15cm tall or if frost is forecast.
-This prevents the frost touching the foliage and blackening or killing it.
+Plant out all seed potatoes in pots or open ground by the end of this month.
+Earth up when plants are 15cm tall or if frost is forecast.
+This action prevents the frost touching the foliage and blackening or killing it.